samlarby/The-Wrexham-AFC-Quiz/README.md

 ![Hard quiz questions](documentation/hard-quiz.jpg)

 * Submit high scores form
-    * This form appear after the user has been through all the questions, the user can submit their name and submit their score to the highscore page.
+    * This form appears after the user has been through all the questions, the user can submit their name and submit their score to the highscore page.

 ![Submit high scores form](documentation/submit-form.jpg)